OliRati/AgenceTaxis/readme.md

    ```
 2. Import the database schema:
    - Open `phpMyAdmin` or any MySQL client.
-   - Import the `taxis.sql` file to create the necessary tables.
+   - Import the `database/taxis.sql` file to create the necessary tables.
 3. Configure the database connection:
-   - Edit `connexiondb.php` to set your database credentials.
+   - Copy `.env.sample.php` as `.env.php` then set your database credentials
+     and config.
+     Warning : This file may contain sensible datas and must be kept out of
+     reach of server and not published on github.
 4. Access the application:
    - Start WAMP/XAMPP and ensure the Apache and MySQL services are running.
    - Navigate to `http://localhost/AgenceTaxis` in your web browser.